archetypes

 The system is split into three loops.
 The two upper loops are competing balancing loops.

-Upper loop, symptom treatment: The symptom appears, a bandage is applied, the symptom disappears.
-It is an immediate reward loop.
+Upper loop, symptom treatment: The symptom appears, a quick fix is applied, and the symptom disappears.
+This creates an immediate reward loop.

-Lower loop, fundamental solution: The symptom appears, deep architectural work begins, and after a delay the problem is solved.
-It is a hard, punishing loop.
+Lower loop, fundamental solution: The symptom appears, structural analysis begins, and after a delay the problem is solved more durably.
+This loop is slower, but builds real problem-solving capability.

-Killing loop, side effect: A hidden reinforcing loop branches off the symptom treatment.
-Every quick fix further reduces the system's capacity for the fundamental solution.
-The organization forgets the craft and becomes addicted to symptom relief.
+Side-effect loop: A hidden reinforcing loop branches off the symptom treatment.
+Every quick fix further reduces capacity for the fundamental solution.
+The system becomes dependent on the symptom fix.

 Architecture Example